guoyu07/NaturalLanguageProcessing/README.md

 ## Task 3:
  Implemented a deeper NLP pipeline to perform the following:
-* Semantic search index creation
+* Semantic search index creation uing solr.
 * Segment the News articles into sentences
 * Tokenize the sentences into words
 * Lemmatize the words to extract lemmas as features